About the Campus

 The Alumni House (formerly president’s residence) has been renovated by the MGCCC Alumni Association and Foundation for college Archives.

 Andrews Hall is a two-story brick residence hall constructed for women students in 1979.
 This residence hall will accommodate 198 and was refurbished in 2008.

 The Athletic Performance Facility was constructed in 2011 and houses training equipment for all college athletic teams.

 The Barry L. Mellinger Student Center was constructed in 1982 with additions made in 1993 and 2006.
-This building houses the bookstore, wellness center, and a student grill as well as many other student activities.
+This building houses the bookstore, wellness center, and many other student activities.

 The Baseball/Softball Complex was constructed in 2009 and provides dressing rooms, locker room areas, coaches’ offices, equipment storage and indoor batting cages for the baseball and softball athletic teams.

 Canizaro Hall is a two-story brick residence hall constructed in 2007.
 The residence hall will house 80.

 The Community Arts Center was originally constructed in 1941 as a dairy barn and was later converted to office space.
 In 2014 a major renovation was completed that transformed the facility into a studio and gallery for community education and appreciation of the arts.